sjdv1982/cloudless/GUIDE.md

         -e "REDIS_HOST="$bridge_ip \
         -e "SEAMLESS_COMMUNION_INCOMING="$bridge_ip:$port \
         -u jovyan \
+        -v $(pwd):/cwd \
+        --workdir /cwd \
         rpbs/seamless \
         python3 test-jobslave.py
         ```
+The first lines should contain `INCOMING` and `ADD SERVANT`

+The last line should be `None`.
+If is instead `Local computation has been disabled for this Seamless instance`, then the test has failed.

+Do Ctrl-C in the first terminal.

 ## Master-to-node and node-to-master communication tests